 Birth is unpredictable, to say the least - my own second baby was born in the back of an ambulance just 10 feet from my front door, which is about as unpredictable as it gets!
 Babies can arrive quickly, labours can feel different than expected, and unexpected circumstances like traffic jams and accidents can arise.

-However, should the unexpected happen and your baby arrives before I am able to get there, I will still attend your birth and capture all the beauty that takes place in the moments and hours following the birth.
-In the event that I am unable to attend, I will send a backup photographer in my place.
-Depending on the circumstances surrounding the missed birth, you may be offered a newborn or motherhood session so that you still have a beautiful set of images to commemorate this special time.
+However, should the unexpected happen and your baby arrives before I am able to get there, I will still attend your birth and from a documentary perspective I capture all the beauty that takes place in the moments and hours following the birth.
+From a support perspective I attend to support you post birth how you need.

 Its not uncommon to hear of labours that last 8, 14 or even 27 hours.
 I offer a service that covers labour and birth then up to 2 hours post partum.
 As such I am there for all of it, regardless of how long it takes.